OwlGifter/discord-simple-bot/README.md

     -
     Random Any

-There are two bots in these files, one is called artbot and the other is called actualbot, ironically the main one used and implemented as well as more efficient is artbot, and actualbot is the prototype made with the sole purpose of learning to use the discord library this is my first attempt at creating a discord bot and it was successful, im sure more improvements can be made, but as stated earlier this bot was created to fulfill a request, as such since the usage will be limited and not used frequently, i believe this will be enough for the completion of the request, below are some examples of the bot while running:
+The project includes two bots: "artbot" and "actualbot."
+Interestingly, the primary bot in use, which is more efficient and fully implemented, is artbot.
+Actualbot, on the other hand, serves as a prototype developed to familiarize myself with the Discord library.
+This was my first experience creating a Discord bot, and I consider it a success.
+While there is room for further improvement, the bot was specifically designed to meet a request.
+Given the limited and infrequent usage anticipated, I believe the current implementation will sufficiently meet the requirements.
+Below are examples of the bot in action:

 ![image](https://github.com/user-attachments/assets/1cba2875-b323-4ecf-9a94-b583c03bb4e4)